 The National Policy Statement for Freshwater Management requires that freshwater objectives are established and environmental flows and or levels set for all freshwater bodies.
 Water availability, flows and levels are included in Appendix 2 River and stream minimum flow and availability and Appendix 3 Aquifer water availabilities and levels to guide the assessment of resource consent applications to take and use surface water from lakes, rivers, streams, springs or wetlands, and take and use groundwater from aquifers.
-These guidelines will be reviewed and updated to meet the requirement of the National Policy Statement for Freshwater Management also requires the inclusion of interim policies in the Plan to guide fresh water allocation.
-This is until such time as the Plan's provisions give full effect to the National Policy Statement for Freshwater Management for Freshwater Management.
+These guidelines will be reviewed and updated to meet the requirement of the National Policy Statement for Freshwater Management where applicable.
+The National Policy Statement for Freshwater Management also requires the inclusion of interim policies in the Plan to guide fresh water allocation.
+This is until such time as the Plan's provisions give full effect to the National Policy Statement for Freshwater Management.